Linkert DC Carb Overhaul

 Without the air cleaner, you have no choke.

-As I was not using stock handlebars on my 1961 Servi-Car, I had to fabricate the throttle cable mounting.
-The cable I used was 6" longer than stock (44 inches), and was routed from the bottom of the carb up into the throttle lever.
+As I was not using stock handlebars on my 1961 Servi-Car, I had to fabricate a throttle cable mounting.
+The cable needed to be six-inches longer than stock (44 inches), and was routed from the bottom of the carb up into the throttle lever.

 Lastly, use a quality gas filter, such as this mini glass bowl fuel filter from Milwaukee Twins.